bodo-ai/Bodo/docs/docs/api_docs/dataframe_lib/dataframe/apply.md

 : __args : *tuple*:__ Additional positional arguments to pass to *func*.

-: __engine : *{'bodo' or 'python'}, default 'bodo'*:__ The engine to use to compute the UDF.
-By default, engine="bodo" will apply bodo.jit to `func` with fallback to python described above.
-Use engine='python' to avoid any jit compilation.
+: __engine : *{'bodo', 'python', 'numba'}, default 'bodo'*:__ The engine to use to compute the UDF.
+By default, `engine="bodo"` will apply bodo.jit to `func` with fallback to python described above.
+Use engine='python' to avoid any jit compilation. `engine='numba'` will trigger a fall back to [`pandas.DataFrame.apply`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.apply.html#pandas.DataFrame.apply).

 : __\*\*kwargs:__ Additional keyword arguments to pass as keyword arguments to *func*.